 Jarvis AI has numerous functions and branches, and the one I’m reviewing for you today is the one that deals with creating blog content, ad copy and copy written landing pages, all surrounding one topic: Online business.

-I’ll get into the details shortly, but the spoiler is that besides not buying it (I refuse to use such tools), in my personal opinion, the best online businesses, and specifically any type of content you create should be done by your hand, by your unique voice, because that creates sincerity, authenticity and originality (and I would argue more success).
+I’ll get into the details shortly, but the spoiler is that besides not buying it but also having personally seen how it all works from a buddy who does use it, in my personal opinion, the best online businesses, and specifically any type of content you create should be done by your hand, by your unique voice, because that creates sincerity, authenticity and originality (and I would argue more success).

-Before I explain more and show you how the Jarvis AI program works, let me ask you a quick question:
+Before I explain more and show you how the Jasper AI program works, let me ask you a quick question:

 If you were reading this blog post and you saw that it was designed by a bot vs written by an actual person, whose content would you trust more?
 In my opinion, it’s the person and that’s important for success.

-A short summary and review of Jarvis AI:
+A short summary and review of Jasper AI:

 There’s several people on the team, but Dave Rogenmoser is the CEO of the company.